Arqiva

 Arqiva (/ɑrˈkiːvə/) is a British telecommunications company which provides infrastructure, broadcast transmission and smart meter facilities in the United Kingdom.
-The company is headquartered at the former Independent Broadcasting Authority headquarters at Crawley Court in the village of Crawley, Hampshire, just outside Winchester.
-Its main customers are broadcasters and utility companies, and its main asset is a network of circa.
-1,500 radio and television transmission sites.
-It is owned by a consortium of investors led by CPP (Canada Pension Plan) and the Australian investment house Macquarie Bank.
+The company is headquartered at the former Independent Broadcasting Authority headquarters in Crawley, Hampshire, England.
+Its main customers are broadcasters and utility companies, and its main asset is a network of around 1,500 radio and television transmission sites.
+It is owned by a consortium of investors led by Digital 9 Infrastructure and the Australian investment house Macquarie Bank.
 Arqiva is a patron of the Radio Academy.

 Through its Now Digital subsidiary, it operates various local digital radio ensembles.

 History

-The company, which has a history that dates back to the beginning of regular public broadcasting in the United Kingdom, was actually only formed in 2005.
+Arqiva has a history that dates back to the beginning of regular public broadcasting in the United Kingdom.
+Arqiva Limited, a private limited company, was incorporated on 2 April 1990. in January 2001, it was announced that John Cresswell would head Arqiva.
 Below is a potted history of the various organisations that are now part of Arqiva: